mavost/docuserver/aws.md

 Three types are available:

-- Application LB: OSI Layer 7 - for general purpose http/https traffic, application aware, can use path-patters for routing decisions
+- Application LB: OSI Layer 7 - for general purpose http/https traffic, application aware, can use path-patters for routing decisions - content of the request can be used to route very intelligently; sticky sessions on TG level.
-- Network LB: OSI Layer 4 - for high performance use (various ports)
+- Network LB: OSI Layer 4 - for high performance use (TCP/UDP, TLS, all possible ports), no intelligence.
-- Classic LB: OSI Layer 7 - legacy, http/https, sticky sessions, X-Forwarded
+- Classic LB: OSI Layer 7 - legacy; http/https; sticky sessions on instance level(:= routing a client user to the same application target consistently - needs to be disabled in case of server alterations); X-Forwarded-For (tracks origin of client via keeping IP in this header; aws infrastructure would only see LB's IP, otherwise); in case of down machines, LB responds with 504 timeout.
-- Gateway LB: OSI Layer 3 - security-related
+- Gateway LB: OSI Layer 3 - security-related functions.

 Features:

-- all LB can use health checks to verify whether a resource is available to be receiving traffic, otherwise it re-routes the traffic
+- all LB can use health checks to verify whether a resource is available to be receiving traffic, otherwise it re-routes the traffic.
+If all TG are unhealthy it will send requests to all instances.
 - Listeners listen on ports for particular comm. protocols connection requests
 - Rules set out a set of actions which the Listener can perform.
-One default rule exists for each listener
+One default rule exists for each listener.
 - Target Groups bundle the resources (e.g., EC2 instances) and route traffic to a particular instance, serving as the target for a rule.
 - HTTPS: To use an HTTPS listener, you must deploy at least one SSL/TLS server certificate on your load balancer.
 The load balancer uses a server certificate to terminate the frontend connection and then decrypt requests from clients before sending them to the targets.
 Decryption happens on the LB!
+- ALB/NLB can handle encryption/decryption; (TLS requires to provide one SSL certificate to LB).
+- Deregistration Delay / Connection Draining is an option to keep connections open for a certain period for instances which have become unhealthy in order to gracefully wrap up any open business.
+- LB IPs are dynamic unless requested to be static.

 #### AWS Outposts rack